Fall2024-NSCC-ECampus/assignment-2-responsive-user-registration-khushard/README.md

 Overview
 This project is a responsive user registration system built with Spring Boot, H2 Database and Bootstrap.
 It provides a secure and responsive UI that allows users to create accounts.

-Features
+Features:

-User Friendly registration form
+-User Friendly registration form

-Responsive design for all devices
+-Responsive design for all devices

-Secure password hashing
+-Secure password hashing

-Email/Username unique validation
+-Email/Username unique validation

-H2 memory database for data storage
+-H2 memory database for data storage

-Server-side input validation and sanitization
+-Server-side input validation and sanitization

 Technologies Used

 Backend: Spring Boot

 Frontend: HTML, CSS, Bootstrap

 Database: H2 Memory Database

 Future Enhancements

 Add a user login functionality

 Add email verification

 Add a password strength meter

 Implement the use of a real database instead of in memory with H2